quarkly/help/docs/interface/left-panels/adding-panel/primitives/link.md

 ![The Link Primitive on Page](/scr/primitives-link.png)

-##### The Link primitive is used for:
+The Link primitive is used for:

--   creating a link to other pages;
+-   creating a link to other pages
--   creating a link to parts within the current or another page (anchor link);
+-   creating a link to parts within the current or another page (anchor link)
--   creating a link to open files;
+-   creating a link to open files
--   creating a link to write an email;
+-   creating a link to write an email
--   creating a link with a phone number.
+-   creating a link with a phone number

 In the Link properties, you can set the target address, the tab behavior when you click the link, the Link behavior when transferring lines and when overflowing.

-#### Available props
+##### Available props

 | Prop name     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | :------------ | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |